 Kent AC has made this optional and it is left to the individual to decide if they wish to join.
 The reason for this is that many races do not require affiliation to England Athletics - usually the more low key and local races such as 10k's, cross country and parkruns.
 To compete at a higher level e.g. National championships, South of England championship races, London marathon then an England Athletics registration number may well be required.
 You should base your decision on your anticipated level of competition.

-Currently the cost is £10.00 per annum for Senior athletes which may rise substantially in future years.
+Currently the cost is £13.00 per annum for Senior athletes which may rise substantially in future years.
 This covers you for a period of one year from the 1st April to 31st March.
-This registration period is different to the Kent AC subscription year which runs from January to December.
+This registration now ties in with the Kent AC subscription year which runs from April to March.